-The guns of Fort Negley, commanding three turnpikes to the South & Southeast, opened the Battle of Nashville, Dec.
+The guns of Fort Negley, commanding three turnpikes to the South and Southeast, opened the Battle of Nashville, Dec.
 15, 1864.
 This site was selected by Capt.
 J. S. Morton as the key strongpoint in the Federal line around the city.
-The European style fort named for General James S. Negley, was built of stone, logs, earth & railway iron.
+The European style fort named for General James S. Negley, was built of stone, logs, earth and railway iron.

 Location: Chestnut Street and Ridley Avenue